perldude/perldude/README.md

 Ticketmaster, Yahoo!,
 NBC and ABC,
-I wrote a bulk-faxing system to send out confirmations for airlines and hotels, a printing company, and on and on...
+I wrote a bulk-faxing system to send out confirmations for airlines and hotels, a printing company, the federal government, and on and on...
 I have even been a QA engineer and a manager.

 All that time it was Unix and Linux.
 Writing C programs up until the dotcom era, then it was Perl.
 Every so often I had to write PHP.
-I have gotten into Go in the last few years.
+I have gotten into Go in the last several years (though not on the job...yet).
 Have been working with relational databases, off-and-on, from the start.
 I do mainly backend and tools work.
 You want me far away from front-end development.

-I like cloud computing but haven't had that much professional experience with it.
-The developer in me likes that I can just use a message queue or a NoSQL database, rather than having to convince my employer to start using one and then having to go through a bake-off to see which we want to standardize on, blah, blah, blah.
-Love containers and the whole cloud architecture thing.

-Been using agile, mainly scrum, for over fifteen years.
+Been using agile, mainly scrum, since the aughts.
 I was even a Certified Scrum Master🧐 for my dev team at a recent job.
 I've used it enough to know it's not a silver bullet.
 I also know that it does give teams tools that they can use to build a process that works just fine for them.